leonhard-s/auraxium/README.md

 The easiest way to register a trigger to the client is via the `auraxium.Client.trigger()` decorator.
 It takes the event/s to listen for as the arguments and creates a trigger using the decorated function as the trigger action.

-> **Important:** Keep in mind that the websocket connection will be contiguously looping, waiting for new events to come in.
+> **Important:** Keep in mind that the websocket connection will be continuously looping, waiting for new events to come in.
 >
 > This means that using `auraxium.Client()` as a context manager may cause issues since the context manager will close the connection when the context manager is exited.